geekyoswald/Android_/ovgu_exam_attendance_docs/12_phased_development_roadmap.md

 ### Goal

-Strengthen the core product before adding scanning by making the data model and operational flow more realistic.
+Strengthen the core product before adding scanning by making the data model and operational flow more realistic. **For strict MVP**, this phase can be **skipped or minimized**: one implicit participant list and minimal import validation may suffice; named sessions and audit trail can wait.

 ### Features to Implement

-- Add explicit exam session creation or selection.
+- **Post-MVP / optional early:** Add explicit exam session creation or selection.
 - Support one active exam at a time.
-- Add simple validation rules for roster data shape.
+- Add simple validation rules for participant CSV shape.
-- Introduce a minimal audit trail for key user actions.
+- Introduce a minimal audit trail for key user actions (**post-MVP** for minimal product).
-- Add a dedicated attendance summary screen.
+- Add a dedicated attendance overview screen (**MVP needs counts on scan screen; full list optional**).

 ### What to KEEP SIMPLE